 ‘Will do everything to restore dignity’: CM Banerjee to teachers after SC order scraps appointments

-The West Bengal chief minister said that she would stand by those who lost their jobs.
+The West Bengal chief minister said that she would stand by about 25,000 teachers and non-teaching staff members who lost their jobs.

 Days after the Supreme Court upheld an order terminating the appointment of about 25,000 teachers and non-teaching staff by West Bengal’s School Service Commission, Chief Minister Mamata Banerjee on Monday said she will do everything to restore the dignity of those who lost their jobs, PTI reported.